 The Jane deals change daily though, so make sure to check back often or follow me on Instagram to keep up on all of the amazing Disney-themed merchandise!

-If I’m traveling all the way to Southern California, I usually like to combine the trip with a visit to San Diego.
+If I’m traveling to Southern California for a Disney trip, I usually like to combine the trip with a visit to San Diego.

-One of the cool things about traveling south to San Diego in October, is that kids are able to get into many attractions for free!
+One of the cool things about traveling south to San Diego in October, is that kids can get into many attractions for free!

 Just something to keep in mind if you want to add some more fun to your Disneyland vacation while sticking to your budget.